 Habits are like plants.
 Start small, find the right place for them, grow them over time.” - Dr. BJ Fogg

 Lately, I’ve been studying joy.
-It’s an English word with a very simple dictionary definition: “A feeling of great pleasure.”
+It’s a word with a very simple dictionary definition: “A feeling of great pleasure.”
 But life has taught me that joy is not simple at all - it’s beautifully complex and it’s pervasive or permeating – meaning once you have it, it influences and affects every area of your life.

 Joy is an identity feature.
 It’s comprehensive, completing and eternal.